-Across the city centre, participating businesses will display a Key Worker Otter in their windows and a brightly coloured window sticker showing a QR code which can be used to access more information about the trail as well as a map of Otter locations.
-Winchester businesses want to say thank you to all key workers, by hosting an Key Worker Otter, for their incredible hard work over the last challenging year.
+Across Winchester city centre, participating businesses will display a Key Worker Otter in their windows and a brightly coloured window sticker showing a QR code which can be used to access more information about the trail as well as a map of Otter locations.
+Winchester businesses want to say thank you to all key workers, by hosting a Key Worker Otter, for their incredible hard work over the last challenging year.

-Participants can download a free map, which will be available to download on this webpage from Friday 21 May to help them explore the city centre.
-There are 30 Otters in total kindly provided by Odin Events, which will be located around the city, each with their own identity from a variety of different key worker roles including doctors, nurses, teachers, police, military and many more.
+There are 30 Key Worker Otters in total kindly provided by Odin Events, which will be located around the city, each with their own identity from a variety of different key worker roles including doctors, nurses, teachers, police, military and many more.

-During this event participants, businesses and the wider local community will be able to bid to buy an individual Key Worker Otter via an online auction and funds raised will be shared equally between Winchester Hospice and the events company providing the Otters.
+During this event participants, businesses and the wider local community will be able to bid to buy an individual Key Worker Otter via an online auction and funds raised will be shared equally between Winchester Hospice and Odin Events.
 To access the online auction simply scan the QR code on the brightly coloured window stickers and follow the instructions, or visit winchesterhospice.com to find out more or go direct to the auction website.